chinhtrung/kitzzen/README.md

 [![kitzzen product page screenshot][product-food-screenshot]][product-food-screenshot] [![kitzzen user page screenshot][product-user-screenshot]][product-user-screenshot]

 This side project is motivated by the idea of building a platform for users to buy food from local kitchen and also a place local kitchens display their food to sale.
-Many people have very high cooking skill and [kitzzen][product-home] provides a market place where they can sell their food without open a restaurant.
+Many people have very high cooking skill and [kitzzen][product-home] provides a market place where they can sell their food without opening a restaurant.

 ### Built With
 Backend